 For the first few months, more intensive and restorative products may be necessary.
 However, once your scalp recovers and your healthy hair grows, it may be necessary to find different products.
 Getting to know your natural hair and its needs is part of the beauty of going natural.

-Once your find what works best for you, your hair will reward you with healthy, soft and touchable hair.
+Once your find what works best for you, it will reward you with healthy, soft and touchable hair.

 Because your newly cut and natural hair is considerably shorter, it can be fun to wear oversized accessories.
 Chunky necklaces or scarves frame your face, and large disc or hoop earrings add movement.